eschmidgall/humanChasingRoomba/README.md

 - Does your power supply work as expected?
 Make sure the 4050 buffer chip is getting 5V supply voltage.
 - Did you convert your Edison GPIO block to be in VSYS instead of 3.3V?
 Force a GPIO pin to high, and check the resulting voltage.
 3.3V is bad, 4.2 and above is OK.
 - Did you attempt to use a sparkfun level converter instead of a true buffer chip?
 The sparkfun level converter is not good.
 In our experience, it outputted a voltage of 2V when the GPIO pin was pulled to low and the Roomba was connected.
 This might have to do with a strong pullup resistor on the Roomba side.
 A good buffer chip did the trick there.

+###Camera issues with the Edison board

 - The Edison board sometimes get the camera confused, try powering it completely off and on again to fix weird issues with the camera.
+- The Edison base image only includes the drivers for uvc based webcams.
+For older webcams, you will need to compile the relevant kernel module by rebuilding your Edison kernel.
+Have a look at Intel's documentation for that.

+###General SW issues

 - SW crash happens from time to time, as we pulled basically a daily checkout of the opencv project.
 It should restart automatically in this case.
 - Make sure you specified your Edison board IP address wherever it is listed "EDISON_IP".
 Also, make sure to set a password on your Edison to enable SSH ("configure_edison --password")
-- The Edison base image only includes the drivers for uvc based webcams.
-For older webcams, you will need to compile the relevant kernel module by rebuilding your Edison kernel.
-Have a look at Intel's documentation for that.

 ##Logic and design: